This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 • Invigilator acknowledgement of issue

-What Evidence Is Not Accepted
+Evidence That Is Not Accepted

 Your application will be denied if: